Anomalybound/riddlesolver/README.md

 - `-o`, `--output`: Specify the path to save the genie's wisdom as a markdown file
 - `-c`, `--command`: Execute a command (`config` or `grant-auth`)

-⚠️ **IMPORTANT**: When using RiddleSolver with GitHub remote repositories, you must ensure that you have a valid access token:
+⚠️ **IMPORTANT**: When using RiddleSolver with GitHub remote repositories, you have two options:

-- You can either use the `grant-auth` command to grant the necessary permissions
+1. Use the `grant-auth` command to grant the necessary permissions and utilize the GitHub API for fetching commits.

-- Or you can manually configure the access token in the configuration file (with 'content read' permission).
-> Please note that manually configured access tokens may be subject to rate limits imposed by GitHub.
-It is recommended to use the `grant-auth` command for a more seamless experience.
+2. If you choose not to grant authentication, RiddleSolver will still work and fetch commits without using the GitHub API.

 ### Configuring the Genie